lsst-sqre/gafaelfawr/docs/dev/development.rst

 ruff
     Lint Python code and attempt to automatically fix some problems.

-uv-lock
-    Update the :file:`uv.lock` file if dependencies in :file:`pyproject.toml` have changed.

 When these hooks fail, your Git commit will be aborted.
 To proceed, stage the new modifications and proceed with your Git commit.

+If the ``uv-lock`` pre-commit hook fails, that indicates that the :file:`uv.lock` file is out of sync with the declared dependencies.
+To fix this, run :command:`make update-deps` as described in :ref:`dev-updating-dependencies`.

 .. _dev-run-tests:

 Running tests
 =============

-To test all components of Gafaelfawr other than the Kubernetes operator (see below), run tox_, which tests the library the same way that the CI workflow does:
+Gafaelfawr uses nox_ as its automation tool for testing.

+To run all tests:

 .. prompt:: bash

-   uv run tox run
+   uv run nox

-This uses tox-docker to start PostgreSQL and Redis Docker containers for the tess to use, so Docker must be installed and the user running tox must have permission to create Docker containers.
+This will run several nox sessions to lint and type-check the code, run the test suite, and build the documentation.

-To run the tests with coverage analysis and generate a report, run:
+To run a specific nox session, run:

 .. prompt:: bash

-   uv run tox run -e py-coverage,coverage-report
+   uv run nox -s <session>

+For example, :command:`uv run nox -s typing` will only run mypy and not the rest of the tests.

+Normally, the tests run without coverage analysis, since gathering that data slows down testing by about a third.
-To see a listing of test environments, run:
+To test with coverage analysis, run:

 .. prompt:: bash

-   uv run tox list
+   uv run nox -s test-coverage coverage-report

-To run a specific test environment, run:
+To list the available sessions, run:

 .. prompt:: bash

-   uv run tox -e <environment>
+   uv run nox --list

-For example, ``uv run tox -e typing`` will only run mypy and not the rest of th e tests.

-To run a specific test or list of tests, you can add test file names (and any other pytest_ options) after ``--`` when executing the ``py`` or ``py-full`` tox environment.
+To run a specific test or list of tests, you can add test file names (and any other pytest_ options) after ``--`` when executing the ``test`` nox session.
 For example:

 .. prompt:: bash

-   uv run tox run -e py -- tests/handlers/api_tokens_test.py
+   uv run nox -s test -- tests/cli_test.py

 You can run a specific test function by appending two colons and the function name to the end of the file name.